-Liz Hughes joined MapAction in January 2013 with a background of over 17 years in humanitarian and development work with NGOs, the Red Cross and Red Crescent Movement, donors and as an independent consultant.
+Liz Hughes, Chief Executive, joined MapAction in January 2013 with a background of over 17 years in humanitarian and development work with NGOs, the Red Cross and Red Crescent Movement, donors and as an independent consultant.
 Assignments have taken her to the Balkans, west and central Africa, the Middle East, Asia and the Caucasus.

-Nigel Press is the founder of one of Europe’s leading specialist satellite mapping companies and has wide expertise in remote sensing and other geospatial technologies.
+Nigel Press, Chairman, is the founder of one of Europe’s leading specialist satellite mapping companies and has wide expertise in remote sensing and other geospatial technologies.
 He has given strong practical support to MapAction since 2002 and became a trustee in 2009.
 In 2015 he became Chairman of MapAction.

 Board of Trustees

 Peter Beaumont is EMEA Director of Customer & Market Development at HERE Technologies where he has been for the past 11 years.
 Since graduating as an Engineering Geomorphologist, Peter has spent his career in GIS and Remote Sensing.
 Peter first became involved with MapAction between 2003-2004 supporting fundraising efforts and was interviewed on Sky TV following MapAction’s response to the Indian Ocean (Boxing Day) tsunami.
 Following a break, MapAction was delighted to have Peter rejoin the Board of Trustees in 2017.